Chaoyi-Lu/ZIP-LPCM/Simulation studies.md

 # Simulation Studies for ZIP-LPCM-MFM

-This tutorial includes the coding for the two simulation studies illusrated in the paper "A Zero-Inflated Latent Position Cluster Model with Mixture of Finite Mixtures".
+This tutorial includes the coding for the two simulation studies illusrated in the paper "A Zero-Inflated Latent Position Cluster Model with Mixture of Finite Mixtures" (ZIP-LPCM-MFM).

 Recall here that we have two different scenarios within each simulation study.
 The scenario 1 in the first simulation study (SS1) focuses on a network randomly generated from a zero-inflated Poisson latent position cluster model (ZIP-LPCM) while the scenario 2 works on a network randomly generated from a Poisson latent position cluster model (Pois-LPCM).